Support for Learners

 - Employer Sponsorship – If your employer has agreed to pay your fees and you would like us to invoice them, then download the Employer Fee Payment Contract or request one from Student Services.
 You need to get this completed by an authorised representative of your company and you need to bring it along when you enrol.

 Coventry College recognises that our college support funds have an important role to play in removing barriers for learners accessing and completing further education courses.
-It is the aim of Coventry College to use the funds to make the maximum impact on recruitment, attendance, retention, achievement and success rates.
+It is the aim of Coventry College to use the funds to make the maximum impact on recruitment, attendance, retention, achievement rates.

 - 16-18 Discretionary Bursary (16-18 DB) – Learners aged 16-18 on 31st August 2023, whose household income is below £26,000 and enrolled on an FE course.